litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - <cite><a href="https://developer.apple.com/library/mac/documentation/General/Conceptual/iCloudDesignGuide/Chapters/iCloudFundametals.html">iCloudFundamentals in Mac Developer Library iCloud Design Guide</a>
 </blockquote>

-### To disable iCloud backup
+### How to disable iCloud backup

-~~There are two ways~~ iCloud backup is configured:
-- ~~For each app, iCloud backup is configured in `config.xml` **and is enabled by default** (which I think is wrong) as documented at: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html~~
-- In this plugin, the database is stored in the `Documents` subdirectory by default, which is backed up to iCloud.
-You can use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud _as described below_.
+Use the `location` or `iosDatabaseLocation` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud, as described in the section below.

-~~Unless you want your app to use iCloud backup for some reason, it is recommended to turn it off as documented in: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html~~

-~~I raised [Cordova bug CB-9830](https://issues.apache.org/jira/browse/CB-9830) to disable iCloud backup by default in `config.xml`.~~
+**NOTE:** Changing `BackupWebStorage` in `config.xml` has no effect on a database created by this plugin. `BackupWebStorage` applies only to local storage and/or Web SQL storage created in the WebView (*not* using this plugin).
+For reference: [phonegap/build#338 (comment)](https://github.com/phonegap/build/issues/338#issuecomment-113328140)

 ## Status

+- The iOS database location is now mandatory, as documented below.
 - Free support is available in [litehelpers / Cordova-sqlite-enterprise-free / issues](https://github.com/litehelpers/Cordova-sqlite-enterprise-free/issues); commercial support is available by contacting: info@litehelpers.net
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.
 - omitted from this version branch: WP(7/8)